Children’s Book Awards and Why They Matter…

 Grandad’s Island winning the AOI Children’s Book award was a moment of real pride for me.
 To be recognised by true industry experts.
 It felt like a real benchmark in my work.
 So on the evening I was set to collect that award from Somerset House, it also turned out that I would be going to the Sainsbury’s Book Awards the very same afternoon.
 I had no expectation of winning anything so it was completely mind-blowing to come away with Best Picture Book and on top of that, overall Sainsbury’s Children’s Book of the Year.
 Then on to Somerset House to pick up the AOI award.
 Three gongs in one day was incredible, and from two such different organisations, one commercially focussed, the other industry.

-Because the second and more important reason why awards matter — once you’ve sidelined the needy self-validation, is about THEM.
-Your audience.
-Those little eyes and ears and minds that will absorb your stories.
-Without them your efforts are dashed to the wall.
 Sometimes it takes that extra boost to really get a book out there, into the hands of children.
 How books do this is sometimes a bit of a mystery.
 What it comes down to is writing a decent book in the first place then buoying it up with good marketing, loyal fans and a dash of luck.
 But cream rises.
 We should have faith in that and as long as we keep making the best books we can, then the rest of the publishing machine will do its job.

 Winning the right award can be rocket fuel in the process though.